vikas-bandaru/learn-web-dev/jdbc/jdbc.md

 2. give me list of frequently used interfaces that are part of JDBC API
 3. give me a mapping of MySQL classes that implement these JDBC API interfaces in a tabular form mapped with similar implementations by Oracle database
-4. now give me most used methods of MySQL classes with their description and usage example in a tabular format
+4. now give me most used methods of MySQL classes with their description and usage example in a tabular format That way, you know what features you want to work on.

->**Good Practice:** Always have a table design and respective CLI or GUI menu ready before starting JDBC code.

-That way, you know what features you want to work on.
 Each CLI or GUI menu becomes a method in your Java code which is dedicated to do one and only one job.

+#### Planning Methods for the CRUD Operations
-Next, let's think of method names and respective parameters or returns for each of the menu items for `user_type` table.
+Let's think of method names and respective parameters or returns for each of the menu items for `user_type` or `user` table.
-Let's consider a simple menu item based on SQL query syntax.
+Let's consider a menu item based on a simple SQL query: SELECT * FROM table-name; This query is simple and doesn't need any extra data to work.
 >2.
 View All User Types

+This menu item fits our simple query.
-It is easy to come up with method signature, if we understand the expected behavior of the method.
+It is *easy to come up with method signature*, if we understand the expected behavior of the method.
 The method for the above menu item should print all the records of the table `user_type`.
+##### Steps to decide Method Signature
-First, decide on the method name: `printAllUserTypes` is a good name for this method
+1. Decide the method *name*: `printAllUserTypes` is a good name for this method
-Then, decide if the method needs to return anything: the method name chosen starts with print, that means, maybe we just want to print the data received.
+2. Decide the method's *return*: the method name chosen starts with print, that means, maybe we just want to print the data received.
 So, `void` as return type is sufficient for this method.
-Then, decide if the method needs any parameters: this decision can be taken based on if any extra data is needed for this method to run and finish it's job.
+3. Decide the method's *parameters*: this decision can be taken based on if any extra data is needed for this method to run and finish it's job.
-For a simple `select` query which shows all records of the table that doesn't have any constraints (conditions), so no extra data is needed to run this query.
+ For a simple `select` query which shows all records of the table doesn't have any constraints (conditions), so no extra data is needed to run this query.
 So, parameters are not needed.

-So, finally we have the method signature as:
+Finally, we have the method signature as:
 >`void printAllUserTypes()`

-And so, method would look like:
+The method would look like:
 ```
 void printAllUserTypes() {